VirtoCommerce/vc-samples/CustomerReviews.Events/README.md

 * event handler created and subscribed to CustomerReviewChangedEvent;
 * Http POST request is sent to dummy URL address for each changed CustomerReview.

-Maintenence note: dont't merge this brach to master.
+Maintenance note: don't merge this branch to master.
 Just keep it separated.